blazium-engine/blazium-docs/contributing/workflow/pr_workflow.rst

     git log

-With this, we should have two new commits in our ``better-project-manager`` branch which were not in the ``master`` branch.
+With this, we should have two new commits in our ``better-project-manager`` branch which were not in the ``blazium-dev`` branch.
 They are still only local though, the remote fork does not know about them, nor does the upstream repo.

 Pushing changes to a remote